pastorp3/TalentsCode-Challenge/README.md

 This is a coding challenge for Talens Code, Here are some of the main tasks:

 - User Authentication
-- Allow User to upload csv and tsv files
+- Allow User to upload tsv files
 - Store uploaded files
 - Display data for each file
 - Test Suite